charmed-kubernetes/kubernetes-docs/pages/k8s/monitoring.md

 ### Installation

-You can install **Charmed Kubernetes** wiht monitoring using the Juju bundle along with the following overlay file ([download it here][monitoring-pgt-overlay]):
+You can install **Charmed Kubernetes** with monitoring using the Juju bundle along with the following overlay file ([download it here][monitoring-pgt-overlay]):

 ```yaml